-- Cement/ concrete may not be mixed on bare ground. - The impermeable/ bunded area must be established in such a way that cement slurry, runoff and cement water will be contained and will not flow into the surrounding environment, the river/ riparian zone or contaminate the soil. - Cement run-off and excess cement slurry must be collected in the designated impermeable area, allowed to dry and then disposed of at an appropriate facility.
-Alternately, the contaminated water can be collected in sealed tanks and transported to an appropriate disposal site. - Unused cement bags must be stored in such a way that they will be protected from rain.
+- Cement/ concrete may not be mixed on bare ground. - The impermeable/ bunded area must be established in such a way that cement slurry, runoff and cement water will be contained and will not flow into the surrounding environment. - Cement run-off and excess cement slurry must be collected in the designated impermeable area, allowed to dry and then disposed of at an appropriate facility.
+Alternately, the contaminated water can be collected in sealed tanks and transported to an appropriate disposal site.

-- Washing of excess cement/concrete into the ground is not allowed.
+- Unused cement bags must be stored in such a way that they will be protected from rain. - Washing of excess cement/concrete into the ground is not allowed.
 All excess concrete/ cement must be removed from site and disposed of at an appropriate location. - Empty cement bags must be disposed of in the hazardous waste bins on site.

-8.9 Erosion control and stormwater management
+8.10 Erosion control and stormwater management